nrwl/nx/docs/web/tutorial/05-add-node-app.md

 ```

 !!!!!
-Run "ng serve api" and open https://localhost:3333/api/todos.
+Run "nx serve api" and open https://localhost:3333/api/todos.
 What do you see?
 !!!!!
 `[{"title":"Todo 1"},{"title":"Todo 2"}]`
 Blank screen